-Guernsey County Football Association is the guardian of the national game in the Bailiwick of Guernsey, was formed in 1893 when affiliating to The Football Association, and will celebrate its 125th anniversary during the 2018/19 season.
+Guernsey County Football Association is the guardian of the national game in the Bailiwick of Guernsey, was formed in 1893 when affiliating to The Football Association, and celebrated its 125th anniversary during the 2018/19 season.

 The first competition to be delivered by the Guernsey FA in the 1893/94 season was the Priaulx League, which was won by the Band Company, 2nd Batt.
 Royal Fusilliers.
 This link with the British armed forces playing competitive football in Guernsey continued for many years, with the Yorkshire Regiment being the last armed services winner of the Priaulx League.
 The first Guernsey based Club to win this famous trophy, which remains the senior league competition, was Northerners AC in the 1899/1900 season.